While the latest statistics show how persistent the gender pay gap remains, our efforts are starting to produce some real gains for women.

 Sue says it’s also heartening to see “collaboration in action”, with unions, agencies and the State Services Commission working together on the plans.

-While public sector agencies are obliged to implement action plans, the PSA encourages their use as a model for other sectors.
+While the public service is obliged to implement action plans, the PSA encourages other sectors to use them as a model.

 The PSA is also a partner in a campaign led by the Human Rights Commission to introduce pay transparency to help close the gender pay gap.